The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 Drone picture of the Mt Batur summit and surrounding caldera

-Youβll definitely want to bring a jacket to wear at the top of the Mount Batur view point, and that way you can stay warm while waiting for the sunrise.
+Youβll definitely want to bring a light jacket to wear at the top view point, and that way you can stay warm while waiting for the sunrise.
+After sunrise, the weather warms up and youβll be ready to shed the jacket on your way down the mountain.

 Speaking of weather, what if clouds or fog roll in and block your view of the sunrise?
 Unfortunately it happens sometimes, and Iβve seen it myself.

-Regardless of how much planning you do, ultimately there is no way to predict the weather on Mount Batur.
+Regardless of how much planning you do, ultimately thereβs no way to predict the weather on this hike.
 You just have to give it a shot, and hope for the best.

-The Mount Batur sunrise is an awesome sight to see.
+The sunrise at Mount Batur is an awesome sight to see.
 Itβs so worthwhile.

-On the right you have Lake Batur and the peaks of Gunung Abang, with the Mount Agung volcano just barely visible above them.
+On the right you have Lake Batur and the peaks of Mount Abang, with the Agung volcano just barely visible above them.

 Directly behind the sunrise is the Bali Sea, and on a clear day you can even make out the shape of Mount Rinjani on Lombok island way off in the distance!